rahmannuaji/rahmannuaji/README.md

 <br>
 <p align="center">
-  Hi, I'm Rahmannuaji Satuhu, Data Enthusiast From Indonesia
+  Hi, My name is Rahmannuaji Satuhu, Data Enthusiast From Indonesia
   <br>
   <br>
-  🎓 I graduated from Sepuluh Nopember Institute of Technolog, Department of Statistics (Bachelor Degree)
+  🎓 I graduated from Sepuluh Nopember Institute of Technology, Department of Statistics (Bachelor Degree)
   <br>
   💻 I love learn anythings about what i want to do
   <br>